Aijā: Supernova 2023

-"Aijā" performed 14th during the semi-final, managing to come within the top ten, thus advancing to the semi-final.
+"Aijā" performed 14th during the semi-final and came within the top ten, thus advancing to the semi-final.
 In the final, "Aijā" performed seventh.
-At the end of the voting, it was revealed that the song had managed to win the competition, and thus earn the Latvian spot for the Eurovision Song Contest 2023, it will be the second time they will sing in Latvian, the first time was in 2004.
+At the end of the voting, it was revealed that the song had managed to win the competition, and thus earn the Latvian spot for the Eurovision Song Contest 2023.
+It became the second Eurovision entry to feature lyrics in Latvian, after 2004.

 At Eurovision

 According to Eurovision rules, all nations with the exceptions of the host country and the "Big Five" (France, Germany, Italy, Spain and the United Kingdom) are required to qualify from one of two semi-finals in order to compete for the final; the top ten countries from each semi-final progress to the final.
 The European Broadcasting Union (EBU) split up the competing countries into six different pots based on voting patterns from previous contests, with countries with favourable voting histories put into the same pot.
 On 31 January 2023, an allocation draw was held which placed each country into one of the two semi-finals, as well as which half of the show they would perform in.
-Latvia has been placed into the first semi-final, to be held on 9 May 2023, and has been scheduled to perform in the first half of the show.
+Latvia was placed into the first semi-final, scheduled to perform in the first half.

+“Aijā” performed 4th during the first semi-final on 9 May 2023, but did not qualify to the grand final.